axibase/atsd/rule-engine/overrides.md

 ![](./images/override-rule-filter.png)

-> In the example above, the rule matches entities with a name beginning with `nurswg` that are members of the 'disk_prod' group and applies only to windows with  tag `file_system` equal `/tmp`.
+> In the example above, the rule matches entities with a name beginning with `nurswg` that are members of the `disk_prod` group and applies only to windows with  tag `file_system` equal `/tmp`.

-The tag columns are present when the rule is grouped by tags on the 'Overview' tab.
+The tag columns are present when the rule is grouped by tags on the **Overview** tab.

 ![](./images/override-tag-columns-group.png)